BoothGroup/momentGW/README.md

 ## momentGW

-Implementations of the *GW* approximation and associated methods, using moment-conserving solutions to the Dyson equation.
+The `momentGW` code is a Python package for performing calculations at the level of the *GW* approximation, along with other related methods, using moment-conserving solutions to the Dyson equation.

-This repository contains the implementation and data for the [paper](https://doi.org/10.1063/5.0143291) *"A 'moment-conserving' reformulation of GW theory"*.

 #### Installation